 More than 10% means a noteworthy number of animals have pant scores above 2.

 2) You can also use the Detailed Pant Score Assessment.
 For this, you can enter the number of cattle observed with each panting score.
-For information about symptoms of each panting score, select its '?' icon (example below).
+For information about symptoms of each panting score, select its 'i' icon (example below).

 -